 - The cumulative FDI equity inflow in the Chemicals industry (excluding fertilizers) is USD 18,076.74 mn during the period April 2000 to September 2020.
 This constitutes 3.62% of the total FDI inflow received across sectors.
 9

 Petroleum, Chemicals and Petrochemical Investment Regions (PCPIRs) 2

-- The Government of India has conceptualized PCPIRs as clusters that provide investors with a transparent and investment friendly policy and facility regime.
-PCPIRs have high-class infrastructure and provide a competitive environment conducive for setting up businesses.
+- The Government of India has conceptualized PCPIRs as clusters that provide investors with a transparent and investment-friendly policy and facility regime.
+PCPIRs have a high-class infrastructure and provide a competitive environment conducive to setting up businesses.

 - Each PCPIR is a specifically delineated region spread over an area of about 250 sq. km.
 These areas will have manufacturing facilities, along with associated logistics and other services.
 The required infrastructure along with a non-processing area will be developed, to include residential, commercial and other social and institutional infrastructure.

 - The minimum processing area for the PCPIR will be about 40% of the total designated area, i.e., around 100 sq. km.

 - The Ministry of Chemicals & Petrochemicals has set up four PCPIRs in Dahej (Gujarat), Vishakhapatnam-Kakinada (Andhra Pradesh), Paradeep (Odisha), and Cuddalore and Nagapattinam (Tamil Nadu).